inbo/moneos/CONTRIBUTING.md

 -   Go to the folder 'moneos/moneos_ZZZpreviousYearZZZ/chapterYYY', with *ZZZpreviousYearZZZ* the year you want to copy from and *chapterYYY* the chapter of interest.
 -   Copy the script files for data management and analysis to the folder 'moneos/moneos_XXXcurrentYearXXX/chapterYYY' you created earlier.\
--   Make sure that the yaml header at the top of these files (between ---) has the correct information. **!!This may change between years!!**
+-   Make sure that the yaml header at the top of these files (the part between ---) has the correct information. **!!This may change between years!!**
     -   You can check this in the templates for data preparation and analysis in the folder 'moneos/moneos_XXXcurrentYearXXX/000_template'.
     -   Make sure that 'hoofdstuk:' in the yaml header refers to the correct chapter.
     -   You can also specify a different 'title:'.
--   Check that the chunk named '{r pad} corresponds to the examples in the template directory.
+-   Check that the coding-chunk named '{r pad} corresponds to the examples in the template directory.

 ### Bookdown script for writing the chapter report

 -   Under 'moneos/moneos_XXXcurrentYearXXX/150_geintegreerd_rapport' copy the bookdown script file from a previous year.
 -   Make sure the file has the same name as the chapter branch.
--   Check that the chunks at the top of the file (chunks -hoofdstuk to -pad) correspond to the example as given in the '000_template.Rmd' file in the template directory ('moneos/moneos_XXXcurrentYearXXX/000_template'). **!!This may change between years!!**
+-   Check that the coding-chunks at the top of the file (chunks -hoofdstuk to -pad) correspond to the example as given in the '000_template.Rmd' file in the template directory ('moneos/moneos_XXXcurrentYearXXX/000_template'). **!!This may change between years!!**
 -   Make sure that the variable 'hoofstuk' in the top chunk is specified correctly for your chapter.
--   Make sure to start the name of all chunks with the number of the corresponding chapter:
+-   Make sure to start the name of all coding-chunks with the number of the corresponding chapter:
     -   {r XXX-chunkname} with XXX the number of the chapter (in the templates this number is 000)
+    -   **!**don't use underscore '\_' in chunknames.
+Always use '-' to separate words**!**

 ## Case 2: no scripting files exist yet for the current chapter